takahirohonda/docker-command-line-workout/README.md

 <details><summary><b>Answer</b></summary>

 This will update the container and restart the container.
 It will take up the terminal process.
-If you do ctrl + c, it will stop all the containers.
+If you do `ctrl` + `c`, it will stop all the containers.

 ```bash
 docker-compose up --build